Updated 2025-02-22

 • If you use BYOIP, you can import a /48 or larger IPv6 GUA prefix and must assign a /64 prefix or larger to a VCN.

-• Only these Networking gateways support IPv6 traffic: dynamic routing gateway (DRG) , local peering gateway (LPG) , and internet gateway .
+• Only these Networking gateways support IPv6 traffic: Dynamic Routing Gateway (DRG) , local peering gateway (LPG) , and internet gateway .

 Overview of IPv6 Addresses